 Even the best video is a one-way form of communication.
 The person watching the video may respond to a call to action, but there is no interaction and there is just the one video.
 You can overcome this in part by presenting other videos for the person to watch next, but this is still a one-way flow.

 Interactive videos do just that.
 They offer some form of interaction that allows the viewer to choose between two options and the next bit of content will be determined by which option the person chooses.
 The replicates a conversation.
-You start by presenting some information and you then pose a question to build rapport and start to clarify how your product or service might best appeal.
+You start by presenting some information and you then pose a question to build rapport and

 This video poses a question and you need to answer YES or NO and your response will determine which version of the second part of the video you will see.